 23. Grayland Beach State Park

 A popular spot for kite flying, Grayland Beach State Park is open year-round, with 60 full hookups and 38 water/electric sites, including several ADA accessible and several that can accommodate very large RVs.
+Finding an RV Rental in Seattle is only 2 and a half hours away and it’s a great way to enjoy the coast.
 Sixteen rental yurts are available as well, with a dozen of them ADA compliant.
 Five short trails lead from the camping loops onto the beach.
 Saltwater fishing and clamming are popular activities, state recreational fishing license required.

 24. Ocean City State Park